Suggested links

 Diagnosing Mesothelioma of the Pleura

-A mesothelioma diagnosis often starts with a patient reporting flu-like symptoms.
-If a doctor thinks the patient may have cancer after a basic exam, they’ll order tests to confirm a diagnosis.
+A mesothelioma diagnosis often starts with an appointment to address flu-like symptoms.
+The doctor may perform a basic exam, and then order additional tests to evaluate any troubling findings or persistent symptoms.

 • Imaging tests: X-rays, magnetic resonance imaging (MRI) scans, and computerized tomography (CT) scans can help doctors look for signs of cancer in and around the lungs.